Asqatasun/Asqatasun/documentation/en/20_User_doc/userdoc-04-scenario-audit.md

 Please refer to [Asqatasun scenario advanced usage](userdoc-05-scenario-audit-advanced.md) if the scenario does not replay the way you'd like.

-## 4. Upload the scenario to Asqatasun
+## Step 4 - Upload the scenario to Asqatasun

 * Log in your Asqatasun, go to your project, *Scenario Audit*